National Communications Magazine

 About The Publication:

-“We’re a tight niche publication serving radio hobbyists interested in scanners (typically referred to as “police scanners”), citizens band (CB) radio and the hobby radio services – General Mobile Radio Service (GMRS), Family Radio Service (FRS) and Multi-Use Radio Service (MURS).”
+“We’re a tight niche publication serving radio hobbyists interested in scanners (typically referred to as “police scanners”), citizens band (CB) radio and the hobby radio services – General Mobile Radio Service (GMRS), Family Radio Service (FRS) and Multi-Use Radio Service (MURS).
+While we recently added amateur radio, we’re not accepting any freelance pieces on the topic right now.”
 Warmly welcomes new writers.
 Guidelines not available.

 Pays $75-$100.